UK Ancestry Visa – Application & Requirements

 Seek expert immigration advice if you are looking to attain British citizenship to ensure you understand your current status and nationality options, and if you do proceed with the citizenship application, ensure your submission is comprehensive in evidencing your eligibility.

 However, for applicants with a spouse and/or children who are under the age of 18, this could become a more costly process.
-This is because when registering as a British Citizen, your dependents would then fall under appendix FM and the family route.
+This is because when registering as a British Citizen, your dependants would then fall under appendix FM and the family route.
 Where there are dependants, a more economic route would be to enter the UK as a UK Ancestry visa holder.
 Upon entering as a family unit, you would qualify for registration as a British citizen.
 This also means the partner or spouse would qualify for settlement.

 A way to engineer settlement and citizenship for your family unit would be for the main visa holder to qualify for registration, then register your children as British citizens under the age of 18 after three years of residence in the UK and apply for settlement for your spouse, who can then apply straight away for British citizenship by way of naturalisation under 6(2).